intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 ## BigDL XGBoost Example

 ### Download data
 You can download the criteo-1tb-click-logs-dataset from [here](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/).
-Split 1g data from the dataset and put it into a folder.
+Split 1g of data from the dataset and put it into a folder.
 Then mount `/path/to/data/1g_data` to container's `/opt/occlum_spark/data` in `start-spark-local.sh` via:
 ```
 -v /path/to/data/1g_data:/opt/occlum_spark/data
 ```